C0deWiser/postie/README.md

 }
 ```

-If you need to specify notifiables, you may use a callback:
+If you need to limit notifiables, you may use a callback:

 ```php
 use Codewiser\Postie\Contracts\Postie;